tekknolagi/isdt/lecture-notes/1-cli.md

 (Note that this command may take a while to run, since `wc` has to read thousands of files.)

-Wait a minute, though--what's this `4233248 total` line?
+Wait a minute, though---what's this `4233248 total` line?
 That's not a file ending in `.h`!
 As it turns out, `wc` prints a total line count at the end of its output, and there's no flag to disable it.
 Such an inconvenience is no match for the power of pipelines though: we can use `head -n -1` (note: `-1`,